11 Top-Rated Things to Do in Windermere, BC

 2. Soak in Hot Springs: Fairmont and Radium

-Fairmont Hot Springs has the largest mineral hot spring, plus a swimming pool, dive pool, and spa.
+Fairmont Hot Springs Resort has the largest mineral hot spring in Canada, plus a swimming pool, dive pool, and spa.
 The hot pool temperature is maintained at 39 degrees Celsius (102 degrees Fahrenheit), while the swimming pool is several degrees cooler.
-Activities at Fairmont can be combined with a short hike on the Hoodoo Trail (and other trails), Mineral Mountain Ziplines, Fantasia Fun Park, golf, mini-golf, horseback riding, and stand up paddleboarding.
+Activities at Fairmont can be combined with a short hike on the Hoodoo Trail (and other trails), Mineral Mountain Ziplines, Funtasia fun park, golf, mini-golf, horseback riding, and stand up paddleboarding.

 Radium, located within Kootenay National Park, has one large hot pool and a two-thirds size Olympic swimming pool.
-The aquacourt at Radium, constructed in 1951, is listed in Canada's Register of Historic Sites.
-Radium might have the edge over Fairmont for visitors who want more options for shopping, restaurants, and golf courses.
+The aquacourt at Radium, constructed in 1951, is listed as one of Canada's Classified Federal Heritage Buildings.
+Radium might have the edge over Fairmont for visitors who want more options for shopping, restaurants, golf courses, and things to do.

 - Address: 5225 Fairmont Resort Road, Fairmont Hot Springs, British Columbia